confusedcatgirl/COBE-CS/README.md

 JMP loop
 ```

-Markers can also be used as equivalent of functions
+Markers can also be used as equivalent of functions.
+Markers can not

 ## Templates